weston-bailey/student-randomizer/README.md

 # Student Randomizer

-CLI tool to randomize calling on students in class
+CLI tool to automate randomly calling on students in class

 ## Usage